michaeltcoyle/contact-manager/README.md

 do npm install in contact_manager and contact_manager/client

-do npm tsc in client folder, node server in contact_manager folder, and then npm start in client folder
+run "tsc" in client folder, "node server" in contact_manager folder, and then "npm start" in client folder